eyalroz/technion-iit-thesis/README.md

 # technion-iit-thesis

-A LaTeX class for authoring masters' and doctoral thesis at the Technion IIT, in conformance with the Technion's formatting requirements, and a sample thesis using this LaTeX class, the files and directory structure of which can serve as a template for a real thesis.
+A LaTeX document class for authoring masters' or doctoral thesis at the Technion IIT, in conformance with the Technion's formatting requirements, and a sample thesis using this LaTeX class, the files and directory structure of which can serve as a template for a real thesis.

 ## Using the template